Research output per year

 All research is heavily linked to genomics, metagenomics, transcriptomics and linked to a range of techniques including; molecular, protein, bioinformatics, microbiological and virological based techniques to study; virus-host interactions; phage genomics; identification of phage encoded genes that provide positive selection for the infected bacterial host and seasonal epidemiology versus virus genotype.

-Dr Smith is the academic lead for the DNA sequencing research facility at Northumbria University, NU-OMICS that is linked to both academic and industrially linked DNA sequencing projects.
+Professor Smith is the academic lead and director for the DNA sequencing research facility at Northumbria University, NU-OMICS.
+This is an outfacing service that is linked to both academic and industrially linked DNA sequencing projects.

-Dr Smith is an Associate Professor in Bacteriophage Biology within the Department of Applied Biology, Cellular and Molecular Sciences/Microbiology Group.
+Darren Smith is a Professor of Bacteriophage Biology within the Department of Applied Biology, Cellular and Molecular Sciences/Microbiology Group.
 He graduated from the University of Liverpool with a BSc in Microbiology in 2000.
-After a 1.5 years working for Applied Biosystems he spent the following 7.5 years completing both a PhD (2005) and Post-Doctoral research in the laboratory of Alan McCarthy, Heather Allison and Jon Saunders studying the biology of Shiga toxin encoding bacteriophages.
+After a 1.5 years working at Applied Biosystems he spent the following 7.5 years completing both a PhD (2005) and Post-Doctoral research in the laboratory of Alan McCarthy, Heather Allison and Jon Saunders studying the biology of Shiga toxin encoding bacteriophages.

-Prior to joining Northumbria University, Dr Smith completed his postdoctoral research in Professor Andrew Owen’s group, Liverpool HIV pharmacology group, University of Liverpool, in collaboration with Professor Steve Rannard’s group studying the impact of nanoformulation on highly active antiretroviral therapy drugs used in the treatment of HIV infection.
-These studies have included drug delivery, cellular accumulation and transcellular permeability models.
+Prior to joining Northumbria University, Dr Smith worked as a postdoctoral research associate with Professor Andrew Owen’s, University of Liverpool HIV pharmacology group in collaboration with Professor Steve Rannard focussing the impact of nanoformulation on highly active antiretroviral therapy drugs used in the treatment of HIV infection.
+These studies included drug delivery, cellular accumulation and transcellular gut permeability models.

 Microbiology, PhD